H-Yulong/DCC/README.md

 compiled JavaScript file `jsmain.js` in the repository, along with the corresponding OCaml source code.

-If you have installed OCaml, you can rebuild/modify the implementation with the following commands.
+If you have installed OCaml, you can rebuild the implementation with the following commands.

 - To compile/recompile `jsmain.js`, run `make all`.